 While there’s no set frequency for how to clean a sand pool filter, a reminder every few months can encourage you to check the filter and determine how far out you are from cleaning.

-Remember, a clean pool is a happy pool.
+Remember, a clean swimming pool is a happy pool.

-You made a smart choice investing in a sand pool filter to keep your pool free from dirt and debris, but it still needs a little upkeep here and there.
+You made a smart choice investing in a sand pool filter to keep your pool free from dirt and debris, but it still needs a little upkeep here and there, including occasionally changing the sand in the pool filter.
 Check it every once in a while to ensure it stays clean and working properly.